nbgibbs/bladeSong/weapons/meele.md

-Meele weapons in this system will grant the wielder additional dice to use in [[hand-to-hand]] combat.
+[[meele]] weapons in this system will grant the wielder additional dice to use in [[hand-to-hand]] combat.
 Additionally, individual weapons will have certain anti-armor properties, and certain wound properties.

 For example a war hammer will be more effective than a sword against armor (assuming the same victory level) and a knife will deal more serious and lasting wounds than a simple stick of similar proportions.